square/in-app-payments-flutter-plugin/README.md

 * In-App Payments SDK is not supported in the Square sandbox.
 See [Testing Mobile Apps] for testing recommendations.

+## Sample applications
+* **Quick start flutter app:** You can learn how the In-App-Payments Flutter plugin is used by [getting started with the example app], a quick-start Flutter app that lets you take a payment after completing 5 simple set up steps.
+* **Quick start backend app:** The [In-App Payments Server Quickstart](https://github.com/square/in-app-payments-server-quickstart) takes the nonce created by the flutter app and uses it to create a payment credited to your Square account.
+Use this backend sample to quickly create a complete payment flow.

 ## License